 We could not know that the one God is a Trinity of persons if God had not revealed this to us.
 This revelation came through God the Son made man, Jesus Christ, and has been revealed to the world through preaching and baptism, in fulfillment of the commission entrusted to the Church by Jesus in today’s Gospel.
 We, the baptized, are drawn into the very mystery of the Trinity, having become God’s children by adoption.
 (Cf. today’s Second Reading) God made us.
 Through the incarnation he has reached out to us.
 By Christ’s passion, death and resurrection he has redeemed us.
 When he ascended into heaven Christ “raised our frail human nature to glory.”
 By the rebirth of baptism, he has drawn us into the mystery of his divine life by his saving embrace.
 As members of the pilgrim Church we continue our life’s journey to union with God in heaven.
 As is sometimes said, the whole of Christian doctrine can be summed up in the Trinity.

 Our parishes’ fiscal year ends on June 30.
 Pledges to the Diocesan Annual Appeal must be received by that date to be credited for this year.
 Please honor your pledges to the Appeal and continue your support of our parishes.
-Due to some extraordinary gifts, both parishes have reached their targets.
-Everything received now comes back to us exempt from any diocesan assessments.
+St. Peter Parish has reached 81.38% of its target for this year with $3,475 to go.
+St. Charles Parish has reached 90.07% of its target with $6,123.84 to go.
+Both parishes are inching toward their goals, but the majority of households have not given to the Appeal.
+These targets could easily be reached if everyone would give something.
+This is a fundamental duty of parish membership.
+Please help us meet our financial obligations.

 May God bless his people with peace.